bhoomigadhiya/XML-To-Compose/README.md

 ## Features

 - Choose from a variety of classic Android widgets.
-- Instantly discover the equivalent Jetpack Compose composable.
+- Instantly discover the equivalent Jetpack Compose composable, it's syntax and resource to learn that composable.
 - Simplify your migration to Jetpack Compose.

 ## Screenshots